José Maceda: Music

 As an ethnomusicologist, Maceda investigated various forms of music in Southeast Asia, producing numerous papers and even composing his own pieces for Southeast Asian instruments.
 His notable works include: Pagsamba for 116 instruments, 100 mixed and 25 male voices (1968); Cassette 100 for 100 cassette players (1971); Ugnayan for 20 radio stations (1974); Udlot-Udlot for several hundred to several thousand people (1975); Suling-Suling for 10 flutes, 10 bamboo buzzers and 10 flat gongs (1985).
 In 1977, Maceda aimed to study Philippine folk songs which he describes as having more focus on rhythm rather than time measure.
 From the 1990s, he also composed for Western orchestra and piano.
 The examples are: Distemperament for orchestra (1992); Colors without Rhythm for orchestra (1999); Sujeichon for 4 pianos (2002).

 Jose Maceda collected audio records materials of traditional music amongst various populations in Philippines, Malaysia and Indonesia, part of these audio archives are deposited in the CNRS – Musée de l’Homme audio archives in France (a digitized version is available online).
 His entire musical collections were inscribed in the UNESCO Memory of the World Register in 2007, as submitted by the U.P.
 Center for Ethnomusicology and nominated by the Philippine government.

 Death

-He died on May 5, 2004 at Quezon City, Philippines.
+He died on May 5, 2004, in Quezon City, Philippines.

+In 2007, the José Maceda Collection was inscribed in the UNESCO Memory of the World International Register.
+The collection included traditional musics in the Philippines and in some parts of South East Asia (Indonesia, Malaysia, Singapore, Thailand, China, and others) recorded by Maceda during the period between 1953 and 2003.
+The collection consists of 1760 hours of tape recordings in 1936 reels and cassette tapes, field notes, black & white and colored photographs of different musicians and instruments and some films.